networkwithoutborders/Patient-Monitoring-System/backend/README.md

 ### For employee

-/employee/profile/{uid} (GET) - To find the profile of the employee relpace uid with the employee's uid who'se profile you want to search.
+/employee/profile/{uid} (GET) - To find the profile of the employee replace uid with the employee's uid who'se profile you want to search.

 /employee/patients (GET) -  Displays a list of patients that the employee is going to provide treatment for.